 The House Committee amended the bill to specify nothing in the Act would be construed to authorize the delivery of an abortion procedure via telemedicine, include a severability clause for all portions of the Act except for the provision related to abortion, and include a non-severability clause related to the abortion language.
-[Note: The Conference Committee did not retain these amendments.]
+[Note: The first Conference Committee did not retain these amendments, and the third Conference Committee retained the amendments.]